kaitokid2302/AI_system/README.md

 ---

+Instead of using sql to control user credentials, we will use a simple data.txt file, that store users's username and password

+---

-If something is wrong, feel free to install any package that your IDE tells you!
+**If something is wrong, feel free to install any package that your IDE tells you!**